crits/pycrits/README.md

 Python interface to the CRITs API.

 This is currently very minimal.
 It only supports GETs.

-Here's some basic usage:
+I'll write docs once things become stable, but for now here is some basic usage:

 ```
 from pycrits import pycrits